malramsay64/phd-thesis/01_Methods/Simulation_Conditions.md

 For these structures we use an isopointal search algorithm developed by @Hudson2011 for finding the optimal hard packing of shapes.
+The isopointal search algorithm is an approach to reduce the degrees of freedom when searching for possible crystal structures using the symmetry of the space groups comprising a structure.
+Reducing the degrees of freedom to optimise reduces the time to find a locally optimal solution and increases the probability of that locally optimal solution being the true global optimum.
 The results from the hard packing have been found to give our best estimate at the equilibrium structures (see @sec:static_analysis).